acse-zrw20/DD-GAN-AE/README.md

 ## About The Project

-This project contains an intuitive library for interacting with compression and predictive methods for predicting fluid dynamics simulations efficiently.
+This project contains an intuitive library for interacting with compressive and predictive methods for predicting fluid dynamics simulations efficiently.
 Code was built for a Msc thesis at the Imperial College London.

+Read the [documentation](https://github.com/acse-zrw20/DD-GAN-AE/blob/main/docs/docs.pdf) for further info!

 <!-- GETTING STARTED -->

 ## Prerequisites